MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/buy-remote-assist.md

 ms.reviewer: v-bholmes
 ---

-# Buy Dynamics 365 Remote Assist
+# Buy a Dynamics 365 Remote Assist subscription

 Dynamics 365 Remote Assist gives workers tools to complete tasks more quickly, safely, and efficiently, on a HoloLens or mobile device.